-- Have fulfilled all of the course requirements of the curriculum as outlined in the College catalog (see Catalog Year Determination); - 2.
-Have been recommended for graduation by the faculty and Division Dean for the student's curriculum; - 3.
-Have completed all of the course and credithour requirements of the degree curriculum with at least twenty-five percent (25%) of the credits applicable for the degree acquired at Danville Community College; - Have earned a grade point average of at least 0 on all courses attempted which are applicable toward graduation in the curriculum; - Have completed all required assessment testing, interviews, or other activities; - 6.
-Have filed an application for graduation in the Office of Admissions and Records; - Have resolved all financial obligations to the College and returned all library and other College materials; - 8.
-Have attended graduation exercises except when waived by the Vice President of Academic and Student Services.
+- Have fulfilled all of the course requirements of the curriculum as outlined in the College catalog (see Catalog Year Determination); - Have been recommended for graduation by the faculty and Division Dean for the student's curriculum; - 3.
+Have completed all of the course and credithour requirements of the degree curriculum with at least twenty-five percent (25%) of the credits applicable for the degree acquired at Danville Community College; - 4.
+Have earned a grade point average of at least 2.0 on all courses attempted which are applicable toward graduation in the curriculum; - 5.
+Must complete all required assessment testing, interviews, or other activities, including but not limited to general education assessment instrument(s) provided by the College used to assess and improve the effectiveness of programs and services. - 6.
+Have filed an application for graduation in the Office of Admissions and Records; - 7.
+Have resolved all financial obligations to the

+- College and returned all library and other College materials; - 8.
+Have attended graduation exercises except when waived by the Vice President of Academic and Student Services